COVID-19: a commercial property update for landlords & tenants

 - an increase (to an amount equivalent to 189 days’ rent) of the minimum net unpaid rent that must be outstanding before the commercial rent arrears recovery procedure can be utilised.

-The Corporate Insolvency and Governance Act 2020 came into force on 26 June 2020 and contains further provisions preventing winding-up petitions being presented on or after 27 April 2020 where they rely on statutory demands served from 1 March to 30 September 2020.
+The Corporate Insolvency and Governance Act 2020 came into force on 26 June 2020 and contains further provisions preventing winding-up petitions being presented on or after 27 April 2020 where they rely on statutory demands served from 1 March.

 What if a tenant’s inability to pay is not due to COVID-19?